-TSID stands for “transmitting subscriber information.”
+TSID stands for “transmitting subscriber identification.”

-TSID records can be compared with phone call records to authenticate a transmission at a later date.
+Fax logs with TSID records can be compared with phone call records to authenticate a transmission at a later date.

 In some models of fax machine, if power is interrupted to the machine, TSID will need to be reprogrammed.